IonaCS/info101/README.md

 * Use of class AND ID selectors (must include at least one of each)
 * Use of span AND div CSS formatting (must include at least one of each)
 * Overall Design
-* Content is relevant to Fog City Games Ltd
+* Content is relevant to Fog City Games Ltd (a fictional company)